 There has to be existential fear.
 Trump is nothing if not a fear monger.
 The Mescans are gonna git ya, the blacks are gonna git ya, women are gonna git ya, the Muslims are gonna git ya, hell, all immigrants are gonna git ya, as well as LGBT folks and anyone able to speak more than one language.
 They’re gonna git ya one way or another.
 They’re going to bring drugs and rape your beautiful, innocent young daughters, or they’re terrorists, or they’re distracting the army, or they’re taking your manly-man jobs–you name it, if they’re not red-blooded white American males, they’re a threat!

 Republicans in general have used communism and socialism as the bogey man to get Trump’s base to vote for them, as well as all the above.
-Religion, of course, uses Hell, Southern pride folks use the fear of the white race disappearing, and climate change deniers use the fear of astronomical (but mythical) job losses.
+Religion, of course, uses Hell; Southern pride folks use the fear of the white race disappearing; and climate change deniers use the fear of astronomical (but mythical) job losses.

 There has to be isolation from other perspectives.
 Thank you, Fox News, and all the right-wing radio talk shows.
 With the hundreds of television and radio channels and the Internet, people are definitely isolated from other perspectives.
 Trump took it a step further from the beginning, by slamming the mainstream media as being fake, saying that journalists are the most disgusting human beings, etc. He uses every opportunity to delegitimize fact-based journalism.
-His goal, of course, is to get his supporters to not listen to the mainstream media, to dismiss whatever they say before even hearing it.
+His goal, of course, is to get his supporters to ignore the mainstream media, to dismiss whatever they say before even hearing it.
 He also stays in ‘direct contact’ with his base via his Twitter account.

 Religious cults often physically isolate their members from the rest of the world, but in America, even lots of mainstream religious leaders tell their followers that atheists have no morals, so stay away from them.
 Children are not taught in history books about the real reasons for the Civil War, which is also a form of isolation.
 And the climate change deniers also have the right-wing media confirming their beliefs, so they stay safely in their fake news echo chambers.